|Sweep status||In development.|

 You can also read a list of the topics covered here.

+Thank you to everyone who contributed to this consultation phase.
 There will be a further opportunity to comment on the content and questions included in the sweep before the questionnaires are finalised.

 The Age 22 Sweep will also collect information about skills and development, including cognitive processes such as impulse control, emotion perception, short-term memory, inequity aversion, and psychosocial skills such as personality, persistence, motivation, leadership, attitudes to risk, and delayed gratification.